DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-8. Click on "Use the following IP address: " and give your PC any IP address that you want.
+8. Click 'Use the following IP address:' and assign any IP address of your choice to your PC.

 <br>
  <br>